Ivan Vyhovsky: Early life and career

-Vyhovsky was born in his family estate of Vyhiv, near Ovruch in the Kyiv Voivodeship of the Polish–Lithuanian Commonwealth, a son of Ostap Vyhovsky, a vicegerent of the Kyiv fortress under voivode Adam Kisiel and an Orthodox nobleman from the Kyiv region.
-There is also a possibility that the birth occurred at another family estate, Hoholiv, located near Kyiv (now Brovary Raion).
-Ostap Vyhovsky had 3 other sons and a daughter (all of them were exiled to Siberia after the downfall of Ivan Vyhovsky).
+Ivan Vyhovsky was born in his family estate of Vyhiv, near Ovruch in the Kyiv Voivodeship of the Polish–Lithuanian Commonwealth, a son of Ostap Vyhovsky, a vicegerent of the Kyiv fortress under voivode Adam Kisiel and an Orthodox nobleman from the Kyiv region.
+There is also a possibility that his birth occurred at another family estate, Hoholiv, located near Kyiv (now Brovary Raion).

-Education

 Vyhovsky studied at the Kyiv Brotherhood Collegium and excelled in languages (including Church Slavonic, Polish, Latin and Russian, in addition to Ukrainian) and calligraphy.
 He later was the main financial supporter of the Collegium.

-Military service
+Vyhovsky started his career as a lawyer and chancellery worker in Lutsk.
+By early 1648 he was serving as a scribe for the government commissar tasked with supervising Registered Cossacks.

+Rise to hetmanship

-In Polish military service, Vyhovsky was captured by Khmelnystsky's rebel Cossack forces at the Battle of Zhovti Vody in May 1648, he was freed on account of his education and experience and rose to become secretary-general or chancellor (генеральний писар) of the Cossacks and one of Khmelnytsky's closest advisors.
+Vyhovsky was captured by Khmelnystsky's rebel Cossack forces at the Battle of Zhovti Vody in May 1648.
+He was freed on account of his education and experience and rose to become secretary-general or chancellor (генеральний писар) of the Cossacks and one of Khmelnytsky's closest advisors.
+In September 1651 Vyhovsky took head of the Cossack delegation during peace negotiations with representatives of the Polish Crown, which led to the conclusion of the Treaty of Bila Tserkva.
+In 1655, Vyhovsky led negotiations with representatives of the Lviv magistrate during the Cossack siege of the city.

 Elected hetman upon the death of Khmelnytsky, Vyhovsky sought to find a counterbalance to the pervasive Russian influence, which Moscow exerted over Ukraine following the 1654 Treaty of Pereiaslav.
 While the Cossack elite and the ecclesiastical authorities supported his pro-Polish orientation, the masses and the Cossack rank-and-file remained deeply suspicious and resentful of the Poles by whom they had long been forced into serfdom.
-As a result, some Cossacks, led by Yakiv Barabash, put forward an alternative candidate for the hetmancy in Martyn Pushkar, the colonel of the Poltava regiment of Cossacks.
+As a result, Zaporozhian Cossacks, led by Yakiv Barabash, put forward an alternative candidate for the hetmancy: Martyn Pushkar, colonel of the Poltava Cossack regiment.
 The rebellion against the hetman grew and came to a head when Vyhovsky's forces clashed with the pro-Russian Cossacks in June 1658.
-Vyhovsky's forces prevailed, killing Pushkar and forcing Barabash to flee (he would later be captured and executed).
-However, it had clearly been a fratricidal conflict, resulting in some 50,000 deaths.
+Vyhovsky's forces prevailed, killing Pushkar and forcing Barabash to flee, where he would later be captured and executed.
+This conflict resulted in 50,000 deaths.

+Following the death of Sylvester Kosiv in 1657, Vyhovsky supported the election of Dionysius Balaban to the post of the Metropolitan of Kyiv.